DbSyncKit/DbSyncKit/README.md

 ### Support and Contact Information

-For any support, queries, or feedback regarding the DbSyncKit.Core, DbSyncKit.DB, and DbSyncKit.MSSQL packages, feel free to contact us:
+To contribute to DbSyncKit.Core, DbSyncKit.DB, DbSyncKit.MSSQL, or DbSyncKit.MySQL packages:

 - **Email:** support@rohit-mahajan.in
 - **GitHub Issues:** [Repository Issues](https://github.com/RohitM-IN/DBSync/issues)

 ### License Information

-DbSyncKit.Core, DbSyncKit.DB, and DbSyncKit.MSSQL packages are licensed under the MIT License.
+DbSyncKit packages are licensed under the MIT License.
 For detailed information, refer to the [LICENSE](https://github.com/RohitM-IN/DBSync/blob/main/LICENSE) file in the repository.